RfidResearchGroup/ChameleonUltra/docs/firmware.md

 ## The User Data

 The Chameleon has a reserved space of memory and flash where it stores application settings, active slot and slots configurations and data.
-This will not be overwritten by DFU updates and the data will only be reset by either issuing `hw factory_reset --i-know-what-im-doing` in the CLI or clicking `Factory reset` in a GUI.
+This will not be overwritten by DFU updates and the data will only be reset by either issuing `hw factory_reset --force` in the CLI or clicking `Factory reset` in a GUI.
 *Warning:* Settings and/or data might be reset to defaults if you downgrade the firmware version up to a version not supporting the newer format.